-- 67 The number of proceedings of each type pending, commenced, and concluded 68 during a standard reporting period (e.g., week, month, quarter, year) within and 69 across different levels of their adjudication systems; 70 b.
+67 a.
+The number of proceedings of each type pending, commenced, and concluded 68 during a standard reporting period (e.g., week, month, quarter, year) within and 69 across different levels of their adjudication systems; 70 b.
 The current status of each case pending at every level of their adjudication 71 systems; and 72 c.
 For each case, the number of days required to meet critical case processing 73 milestones within and across different levels of their adjudication systems.
 74 2.
 To meet organizational goals and clarify stakeholder expectations, agencies should 75 communicate regularly with internal and external stakeholders.
 In addition to formal 76 engagements, agencies should provide ongoing opportunities for interested persons 77 within and outside the agency to provide feedback and suggestions.
 Methods for 78 obtaining information include: 79 a.
 Stakeholder surveys; 80 b.
 Listening sessions and other meetings; 81 c.
 Requests for information published in the Federal Register; 82 d.
-Online feedback forms; and 83 Use of ombuds. e.
-Performance Goals and Standards - 84 3.
+Online feedback forms; and 83 e.
+Use of ombuds.
+Performance Goals and Standards 84 3.
 Agencies should adopt organizational performance goals that encourage and provide 85 clear expectations for timeliness.
 Performance goals may take several forms, including 86 goals contained in agency strategic plans, rules establishing time limits for concluding 87 cases, or policies instituting step-by-step time goals.
 In developing organizational 88 performance goals for timeliness, agencies should: 89 a.
-Use the information described in Paragraphs 1 and 2 to develop goals that are 90 reasonable and objective; 91 b.
-Encourage interested persons within and outside the agency to participate in the - b.
-Encourage interested persons within and outside the agency to participate in the development of such goals; and
+Use the information described in Paragraphs 1 and 2 to develop goals that are b.
+Encourage interested persons within and outside the agency to participate in the reasonable and objective;

+development of such goals; and